mikedilger/mosaic-spec/docs/bootstrap.md

 # Bootstrap

-<status>PAGE STATUS: draft</status>
+<status>PAGE STATUS: early draft</status>

 When you first find out about a new public key, you may already know by the context if it represents a user or a server.
 But sometimes you don't even know that.
-You also may not know what servers this key uses to host it's [key schedule](keyschedule.md) and [profile](profile.md) information, or which it uses to publish its records or receive messages.
+You also may not know what servers this key uses to host it's [key schedule](keyschedule.md) and [profile](profile.md) information, or which it uses to publish its records or receive messages, or if a server, which URLs it is available at.

 Bootstraps are public digitally signed records designed to let you acquire this kind of information.